DinkyBalls.

 Small Wins First.

 Examples: mugs, calendars, blankets, greeting cards, stickers, bag tags, small home items, and partner/doubles gifts.
 Easy to pick up.
 Easy to gift.
 Easy to relate to.
+This is exactly the kind of behavior that works in discovery-driven retail environments and specialty channels.

 Path to Scale.